hxyconan/landscape_homework/landscape_homework.md

 #### Front yard stair cases.
-Prefer stair cases from the boundry lot.
-If for the budget reason, stair could start from the end of driveway.
+Prefer stair cases from the lot boundry.
+But if for the budget reason, stair could start from the end of driveway.
 ![image](front_yard/front_yard_stairs.png)
 ![image](front_yard/sloped-backyard-patio-contemporary-with-hillside-landscaping_outdoor-patio-and-backyard.jpg)